 Proven Ways to Save

 Another method of generating cash for savings is cutting expenses.
 For some that’s like pulling teeth, but for those serious about savings and meeting their retirement goals; that should be easy.
 Below are 8 expenses to reduce or cut now that will save you money.
+All you need is your bank and credit card statements for a year.
+You can choose either to document your expenditures on paper or you can input to an excel spreadsheet or word document.
+Using your excel program may be the best choice as there is no limit to how much information you can enter.
+You can input comments or notes, which will be easily accessible, and eliminate the paperwork.

 Pull out a year’s bank and credit card statements to get a clear picture of all your expenses.
 Begin by separating your worksheet into two headings “needs” and “wants.
 Your needs are those things you cannot do without and to some extent cannot live without.
 Your wants are things you desire: things you like to have to suffice your emotional urge.
 Underneath your needs and wants create categories for all your expenses.
 Make sure you’re familiar with every transaction, if not; clarify with your bank or credit card institution.